gamblevore/speedie/README.md

 # Downsides #
-*Is speedie like some magical programming land where everything is better?* **Well... no.** There are downsides!
+*Is Speedie some magical land where all coding-projects become better?* **Well... no.** There are downsides!
 Speedie's downsides are heavy enough that, for many people, other languages are a better choice.

 The biggest downsides are: